jonboh/jonboh.github.io/content/posts/shai/index.md

 I also plan on exploring running a model locally, RAM with these models can be a problem, but I've heard that quantized versions still provide good results.
 If something in this path is viable I'll add support at some point.

+If you wanna take a look at the code see the [GitHub repo](https://github.com/jonboh/shai)